SoftHu/tos_avg/En/heart_4_6_2_9.md

 1766686682965492 -->1766686745538043[<b>Speaker 👉 Anji:</b>

 Oh, &lbrace;playername&rbrace;.
 Ok, I won't leave yet.
-But… I'm not sure I can do it.]
+But...
+I'm not sure I can do it.]
 1766686745538043 -->1766686774106624{ }
 1766686774106624 -->|With good friends you can do anything.
 Please don't leave.|1766686821873154[<b>Speaker 👉 Anji:</b>

 AGH, this is awful!
 You're too nice!
 Fine, I'll stay!
 I have to back and unpack before my master wakes up.
-Whatever happens….
+Whatever happens....
 Thank you.]
 1766686774106624 -->1766686821873154[<b>Speaker 👉 Anji:</b>

 AGH, this is awful!
 You're too nice!
 Fine, I'll stay!
 I have to back and unpack before my master wakes up.
-Whatever happens….
+Whatever happens....
 Thank you.]
 1766686821873154 -->1766686858170883[End]
 Start -->1766686900719109[<b>Speaker 👉 Anji:</b>